Alipsa/mdr/README.md

 So to summarise the key [r2md](https://github.com/perNyfelt/r2md) methods:
 - md.new(): begin a new markdown text
 - md.add(): append to the existing markdown text or start a new one if there was none before
+- md.addPlot(): append a series of plot commands
 - md.clear(): removes the content of an existing markdown text or creates a new one if none existed before

 ## Configuration